 Sometimes, these poisonous grapes even grow to become intertwined with safe to eat wild grapes.
 All parts of Canadian moonseed are toxic.

-The main difference between this poisonous plant and true wild grapes are the single crescent shaped seed – even though the fruit is still nearly identical in color and shape as an edible wild grape.
+The main difference between this poisonous plant and true wild grapes is the single crescent shaped seed – even though the fruit is still nearly identical in color and shape as an edible wild grape.

 These poisonous mushrooms look incredibly close to the delicious morel mushrooms folks spent two weeks hunting for in the woods each year.
 Consuming false morel mushrooms could be a deadly mistake.